 - Cream Cheese – make sure it’s completely softened to avoid lumps in the filling.

 - Lemon Juice – use freshly squeezed lemon juice.
 Or if using bottled lemon juice be sure it’s 100% real lemon juice.

 - Vanilla Extract

 - 9-inch prepared Graham Cracker Crust – store bought or homemade.

 - Cherry Pie Filling – refrigerate the can when starting the recipe!

 - Gelatin – this is optional but gives the pie a bit more structure while still leaving it very creamy.

 Any type of cherry pie filling will work for this recipe.

-If you have some time and would like to make it from scratch, this cherry pie filling recipe looks delicious!
+If you have some time and would like to make it from scratch, this cherry pie filling recipe is delicious!